We are the largest provider of health and social care services for the Jewish community in the UK. Every week, we touch the lives of 10,000 people.

 - Sinclair House - Redbridge Jewish Youth and Community Centre

-Our five values are at the heart of the way we work.
-They are distinctively Jewish Care, driving how we act as individuals and as an organisation and shape our culture.
+Our values are central to the way we work.
+They are what make us distinctive, and drive how we act as individuals and as an organisation.
+They shape our culture.
 They are:

 Working with the Jewish community